5 from 4 votes

 Do you put foil in the air fryer when cooking bacon?

-If you tried this Airfryer bacon recipe, it would be mean so much to me if you could leave a review & a star rating to let me know how you found it!
+If you tried this Bacon in Air Fryer recipe, it would mean so much to me if you could leave a review & a star rating to let me know how you found it!
 I love hearing about your experiences – it motivates me to keep creating more and more recipes for you guys 💛 Let’s get cooking! – Mimi x

 Print